dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 <h2 class="small">How to profile: Measure</h2>

-* Figure out exactly what you're profiling (request, cookies)
+* Figure out exactly what you care about (request, cookies)
 * Variations, eg: pages, server env, disable modules…
 * Use a profiler to analyze code